 , (24)

-Understanding how to build a proper conjugate correction operation for each deflection components is possible by following certain rules applicable in the intelligence optimization method.
+Understanding how to build a proper conjugate correction operation for each deflection component is possible by following certain rules applicable to the intelligence optimization method.

 These rules operate in terms of such physical quantities as resonant frequencies of all resonators, external Q factor of input and output resonators, and coupling coefficients for all pairs of adjacent resonators.
-Components of the deflection vector D are divided into even and odd relative to the center frequency or center reflection maximum(s).
-Odd components are D1, D4.
+Components of the deflection vector D are divided into even and odd relative to the centre frequency or centre reflection maximum(s).
+The odd components are D1 and D4.
 Even components are D2, D3, D5.

-All correction operations associated with deflection vector apparatus/components are quasi orthogonal, which specifies that every correction operation, with elimination of conjugate-deflection-component, produces other deflection-components having the absolute-value lower than the absolute-value of initial deflection-component.
+All correction operations associated with deflection vector apparatus/components are quasi-orthogonal, which specifies that every correction operation, with the elimination of conjugate-deflection-component, produces other deflection components having an absolute value lower than the absolute value of the initial deflection component.

-Computation and examination of strip and microstrip filter and analysis and synthesis have been successfully performed over the last ten years using the intelligence optimisation techniques (Belyaev et al, 2007).
-The intelligence optimisation method has recently become a widely used method for bandpass filters with dual mode resonators.
-Instead of using one oscillation ode per resonators, the pass band formation in these filters incorporates two vibration modes.
-It is recommended to treat each dual mode filter resonator as a pair of couple single mode resonators for the rules formulated for single mode filter to be applicable.
-The two resonant frequencies of the actual dual mode resonator, therefore, must match with the frequencies of coupled vibration in such an imaginary setting.
+Computation and examination of strip and microstrip filters and analysis and synthesis have been successfully performed over the last ten years using intelligence optimisation techniques (Belyaev et al., 2007).
+The intelligence optimisation method has recently become widely used for bandpass filters with dual-mode resonators.
+Instead of using one oscillation ode per resonator, the pass band formation in these filters incorporates two vibration modes.
+It is recommended to treat each dual mode filter resonator as a pair of a couple of single mode resonators for the rules formulated for single mode filter to be applicable.
+Therefore, the two resonant frequencies of the dual-mode resonator must match the frequencies of coupled vibration in such an imaginary setting.
 A simulation or experiment can be performed to obtain an answer to how to control the coupling coefficient and resonant frequencies of coupled imaginary resonators.

-Another area of application of coupling coefficients for filter optimization has to do with the coupling matrix (Li et al, 2008) and the extended coupling matrix, which are even.
-Coupling coefficients kij between jth and ith resonators are the off diagonal elements of these matrices.
-Cross coupling between non adjoining resonators can therefore be achieved.
+Another area of application of coupling coefficients for filter optimization is the coupling matrix (Li et al., 2008) and the extended coupling matrix, which are even.
+Coupling coefficients kij between jth and ith resonators are the off-diagonal elements of these matrices.
+Cross-coupling between non-adjoining resonators can, therefore, be achieved.
 It is assumed that the coupling coefficients in these matrices are not dependent on frequency.
-Furthermore, using the extended coupling matrix and the coupling matrix, it is possible to calculate the frequency response of an equivalent network.
-Space mapping optimisation of coupled resonator microwave filters is also based on these common models (Amari et al, 2006).
+Furthermore, it is possible to calculate the frequency response of an equivalent network using the extended coupling matrix and the coupling matrix.
+Space mapping optimisation of coupled resonator microwave filters is also based on these common models (Amari et al., 2006).

-A similarity transformation for the extended coupling matrix can be completed as we move to linear combination from resonator voltages.
-The overall frequency response is not affected by these transformations though and therefore it will not be wrong to say that all these transformations are alike.
-Once of these transformed matrices is known as the transversal matrix which results in all off diagonal elements to be zero.
-On the other hand, the diagonal elements of the coupling matrix are taken as the Eigen values.
-Additionally, it should be noted that the Eigen modes are not attached to each other.
-Amari and Bekheit (2007) thoroughly discuss the similarity transformations and the physical understanding of this concept.
+A similarity transformation for the extended coupling matrix can be completed as we move to a linear combination from resonator voltages.
+The overall frequency response is unaffected by these transformations, so it would not be wrong to say that all these transformations are alike.
+One of these transformed matrices is known as the transversal matrix, which results in all off-diagonal elements being zero.
+On the other hand, the diagonal elements of the coupling matrix are taken as the Eigenvalues.
+Additionally, it should be noted that the Eigenmodes are not attached.
+Amari and Bekheit (2007) thoroughly discuss this concept's similar transformations and physical understanding.

 Amari, S. and Bekheit, M., 2007.
 Physical interpretation and implications of similarity transformations in coupled resonator filter design.
 IEEE Transactions on Microwave Theory and Techniques, Vol. 55, No. 6, 1139-1153.